Barbara Aland: Relevance

-She published the first installments of the "Editio Critica Maior" in 1997.
+In 1997, she published the first installments of the Editio Critica Maior.
 This edition was the first to be based on the complete tradition of Greek manuscripts, patristic citations, and ancient versions.

-In 1999 she was a founding member of the "Academia Platonica Septima Monasteriensis", which does not focus its attention primarily on the works of Plato, but rather on the writings of his early interpreters, from ancient times until the Renaissance.
-The Academy's goal is to promote the study of Platonist writings.
+In 1999, she became a founding member of the Academia Platonica Septima Monasteriensis, which focuses not only on the works of Plato but also on the writings of his early interpreters, spanning from ancient times to the Renaissance.
+The academy's goal is to promote the study of Platonist writings.

-Honors
+Honours

-Barbara Aland achieved the following honorary doctoral degrees:
+Aland achieved the following honorary doctoral degrees: